raestrada/storycraftr/examples/example_usage.md

-storycraftr init "La purga de los dioses" --primary-language "es" --alternate-languages "en" --author "Rodrigo Estrada" --genre "science fiction" --behavior "behavior.txt"
+storycraftr init "The Purge of the gods" --primary-language "en" --alternate-languages "es" --author "Rodrigo Estrada" --genre "science fiction" --behavior "behavior.txt" --reference-author="Brandon Sanderson"

 storycraftr outline general-outline "Summarize the overall plot of a dystopian science fiction where advanced technology, resembling magic, has led to the fall of humanity’s elite and the rise of a manipulative villain who seeks to destroy both the ruling class and the workers."